Available with Workflow Manager license.

 A workflow view displays the jobs returned as a result of the selected query.
 The workflow view is divided into sections: the Contents pane contains the job queries, and the main view displays the Job List and job location of interest (LOI) map.

-The Job List displays the jobs in a tabular grid format, and the Job LOI Map displays the areas of interest polygons for all jobs in the selected query.
+The Job List displays the jobs in a tabular grid format, and the Job LOI Map displays the area of interest polygons and point of interest points for all jobs in the selected query.
 If an LOI is not specified for a job, the job is not displayed on the Job LOI Map.
 The Job List and the Job LOI Map can be refreshed by clicking a query.

 A workflow view is opened in the project when a workflow connection is established.
 When the workflow view is opened or activated, all the queries configured in the workflow connection are displayed.
 The jobs displayed in the Job List are, by default, the result of the first query.
 To set a new default query for the project from either the Public or User queries, right-click the query and choose Set as Default.
 You must click another query to see the results of a specific query other than the selected query.
 The name of the connected Workflow Manager user and the name of the database the user is connected to are displayed at the bottom of the workflow view, along with the number of jobs returned by the query.
 The name of the workflow view is the same as the name of the Workflow Manager database connection.